Overview and Specializations

 Adult Outpatient Psychiatry Division (AOPD)

 The AOPD for our Adult Specialization is an Article 31 Clinic located on the ground floor of the Klau Pavilion on the Moses Campus.
-The Moses AOPD serves a heterogeneous group of approximately 1500 patients, representing 25,000 visits per year.
+The Moses AOPD serves a heterogeneous group of approximately 17,500 patients (about the seating capacity of Madison Square Garden!), representing 25,000 visits per year.
 Patients are seen in individual, group, or family therapy, and many receive psychopharmacologic treatment as well.
 There is no single therapeutic approach or orientation in the AOPD since different clinical supervisors (including off-service supervisors) recommend different therapeutic approaches.
 Interns may request specific supervisors if they wish.
 Otherwise, we assign interns to a variety of supervisors so that they may be exposed to a range of therapeutic approaches.
-All interns are assigned to a treatment team led by an attending psychiatrist and attending psychologist, and also includes social workers and psychiatry residents.
-Each intern in the AOPD will be assigned to their own office with a computer, internet access, phone line and extension, and hospital email.
+All interns are assigned to a treatment team led by an attending psychiatrist and attending psychologist, which also includes social workers and psychiatry residents.
+Each intern in the AOPD will be given office space with a computer, internet access, phone line and extension, and hospital email.

 Interns in the AOPD rotation see a full caseload of patients (approximately sixteen visits/week if not adding any electives) as well as one group.
 The AOPD is licensed as a telehealth provider, so interns will get experience in conducting telehealth in addition to traditional in person visits.
-Since many patients do not attend each week, the total number of patients assigned is higher than the weekly number of attended visits.
+Since many patients do not attend each week, the total number of patients assigned may be higher than the weekly number of attended visits.
 While several of these cases may be transferred to the intern from a previous intern, interns will also be assigned to an intake clinic, in order to build/maintain their caseloads.
 Interns are expected to complete five initial diagnostic evaluations, one of which will be an evaluation for gender affirming medical procedures for Transgender and Gender nonbinary patients.
 In addition, they will complete one neuropsychological testing case.
 Interns are also required to attend a weekly case conference (with the psychiatry residents) and present at least one case (including the write up) at one of the weekly case conference meetings.
-Interns are required to attend a bi-monthly staff meeting, a weekly TGNB Consultation Meeting, and choose to be a member of either the DBT Consultation Team or THRIVE consultation Team.
+Interns are required to attend a weekly TGNB Consultation Meeting, and choose to be a member of either the DBT consultation team or THRIVE consultation team.

-All patients must be registered in the AOPD.
-When a patient applies for treatment in the AOPD, s/he/they are given an intake packet to fill out for registration.
-The initial appointment is considered the intake, and an initial evaluation and treatment plan is completed.
+When patients apply for treatment in the AOPD, their initial appointment is considered the intake, and an initial evaluation and treatment plan is completed.
 Most patients are covered by insurance such as Medicaid and Medicare.
-A few patients pay a sliding scale fee, which is determined using a sliding scale, and ranges from approximately $30 to $160 per visit.
+A few patients pay a sliding scale fee, which ranges from approximately $30 to $160 per visit.

 Adult Dialectical Behavior Therapy Program